ibm-cloud-docs/containers/cs_integrations_partnerships.md

 IBM is dedicated to make {{site.data.keyword.containerlong_notm}} the best Kubernetes service that helps you migrate, operate, and administer your Kubernetes workloads.
 To provide you with all the capabilities that you need to run production workloads in the cloud, {{site.data.keyword.containerlong_notm}} partners with other third-party service providers to enhance your cluster with top-notch logging, monitoring, and storage tools.
 {: shortdesc}

 Review our partners and the benefits of each solution that they provide.
-To find other proprietary {{site.data.keyword.Bluemix_notm}} and third-party open source services that you can use in your cluster, see [Understanding {{site.data.keyword.Bluemix_notm}} and 3rd party integrations](/docs/containers?topic=containers-ibm-3rd-party-integrations).
+To find other proprietary {{site.data.keyword.cloud_notm}} and third-party open source services that you can use in your cluster, see [Understanding {{site.data.keyword.cloud_notm}} and 3rd party integrations](/docs/containers?topic=containers-ibm-3rd-party-integrations).

 ## LogDNA
 {: #logdna-partner}